Real ID FAQs

 16. What will be different for me?

-- You must visit a Customer Service Center in person on your first renewal, reinstatement or first issuance to get a Real ID License/ID.
+- You must visit a Customer Service Center in person on your first renewal, reinstatement, or the first issuance to get a Real ID License/ID.

 17. What if I have legally changed my name?

-For Existing Customers - Customers who have an unexpired Georgia DL or ID must present the latest certified document supporting the most recent name change.
-For example, a woman who has divorced and wishes to change her name on her DL or ID will present an original birth certificate plus a divorce decree showing a full legal name.
+For Existing Customers - Suppose a customer has a unexpired Georgia DL or ID.
+Then, the customer must present the latest certified document supporting the most recent name change.
+For example, a woman who has divorced and wishes to change her name on her DL or ID.
+She will present an original birth certificate and a divorce decree showing a full legal name.